Construction Costs in Los Angeles

 Glazing Systems

-On luxury residential projects in Los Angeles, glazing is a significant cost category.
+On high-end residential projects in Los Angeles, glazing is a significant cost category.
 Architects designing for the Southern California climate frequently specify expansive glass walls, large-format sliding or folding door systems, and floor-to-ceiling windows that connect interior spaces to outdoor living areas.

 Glazing Level Typical Cost Range What It Includes